 Because regular contact lenses are often found to be more difficult to fit on eyes post-surgery, many doctors recommend sclera contacts.
 These special contact lenses cover the entire cornea and help with dry eyes, a common issue in LASIK complications.
 Sclera contact lenses are a better alternative to glasses because they can solve problems caused by corneal aberrations; glasses correct essential refractive errors, such as nearsightedness and farsightedness.

 LASIK is becoming more and more affordable.
 While most insurance programs do not cover the procedure (it is viewed as being “cosmetic”) there are many other financing options to make LASIK affordable.
 We do not recommend trusting one of most important organs, your eyes, to a so-called “bargain” LASIK procedures.
 At Eye Center of Texas, LASIK is painless for both you and your wallet.

 Eye Center of Texas provides the best in LASIK treatment with its revolutionary blade-free iLASIK procedure.
 Our surgeons provide the best in corrective vision surgery.
 With Dr. Mark Mayo, M.D. and Dr. Edward Wade, M.D., F.A.C.S., you can rest assured that the chance of needing other corrective vision options will be minimal.

-If you are worried about complications in visual acuity arising from this treatment, schedule a FREE consultation today by answering this brief questionnaire.
+If you are worried about complications in visual acuity arising from this treatment, schedule a consultation today by answering this brief questionnaire.